How to open a fee free account in Singapore: Options from Banks and Specialist Services

 There are costs involved in providing financial services - which ultimately means that completely fee free banking isn’t an option.
 However, it is possible to bring down the costs of managing your money, by picking an account which offers low or no fees for the transactions you make often, with no ongoing service fees.

-Depending on your personal preferences, you might find an alternative specialist provider like Wise or Revolut offers better value compared to a traditional bank.
+Depending on your personal preferences, you might find an alternative specialist provider like Wise or Revolut offers better value compared to a bank.
 Accounts are typically flexible and packed with features - but with no ongoing fees or minimum balances to worry about.
 Compare a few different options to find the perfect fit for your needs.

 FAQ